 Proposed changes: In order to conform to recent changes in state law, the Ethics Commission proposes amending this provision to require a "paid for by" disclosure in lieu of the current "on behalf of" disclosure when the call or caller is paid by a candidate or committee.
-In addition, the Commission proposes expanding the identification requirement from calls made for the purpose of expressly supporting or opposing a City candidate or measure, to calls made by candidates and committees that simply refer to a clearly identified candidate or measure.
+In addition, the Commission proposes expanding the identification requirement from calls made for the purpose of expressly supporting or opposing a City candidate or measure, to also include calls made by candidates and committees for polling purposes.